TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 Tasks
 :   A list of tasks which are executed sequentially when the compilation profile is run.

+The checkbox on each task lets you selectively exclude a task from running when you run the compilation profile.

 There are three types of tasks, each with different parameters:

 Export Map